PelleLille/hsl-docs/functions.rst

   .. note::

 	  If you have groupings and you add a condition matching a grouping, then the condition will be applied on the grouping and not the individual item.
 For example if you have a grouping named ``#exampleRollup`` (*.example.com) and you add a condition for ``mx1.example.com`` the condition will be applied on the ``#exampleRollup`` grouping instead.

+.. function:: queue_quota(name)

+  Get the quota usage for a specific quota name.

+  :param string id: the quota name
+  :return: the quota information
+  :rtype: array

+  The return value is always an associative array with ``count`` and ``bytes``.